 Andrea Bowers (b.
 1965, Wilmington, Ohio) is a Los Angeles-based artist working in video, drawing, and installation, combining art and activism to foreground the struggle for social justice.
 For the High Line, Bowers presents a continuation of her ongoing work supporting DREAMers, individuals who came to the United States at an early age without documentation, who have assimilated to U.S. culture, and who have been educated in U.S. schools (so-called because of the Development, Relief and Education for Alien Minors or “DREAM” Act).
 Bowers invited the immigrant rights activist group Movimiento Cosecha to write a slogan in support of DREAMers, realized as a neon sign reading “Somos 11 Millones / We Are 11 Million,” which is the number of undocumented immigrants in the U.S.

 Mariechen Danz (b.
-1980, Dublin, Ireland) researches representations of the body, investigating the way it has been given meaning in various cultures, epochs, and fields of knowledge.
+1980, Dublin, Ireland) is a Berlin-based artist who researches representations of the body, investigating the way it has been given meaning in various cultures, epochs, and fields of knowledge.
 In her installations, performances and music, often in collaboration with other artists and musicians, the human body emerges as a contradictory structure and a scene of conflict—an utterly contaminated zone, both politically and historically.
 For the High Line, Danz presents a new iteration of The Dig of No Body, a sculpture that references anatomical learning models segregated into individual parts, like a life-sized soil sample in movable layers.The work evokes our changing relationship to the earth, as well as the popular contemporary name “Anthropocene,” which suggests humans’ creation of a new geological era.